- U Visa Travel: Fingerprints, Visas (Nonimmigrant-U + Immigrant-929), Border Entries

 - Private Practice:

-- The fee for private practice membership is $100 per year, starting January 15th each year.
+- The fee for private practice membership is a tax deductible $100 per year, starting January 15th each year.
 You may pay by credit card, check, or money order.
-The fee is prorated if you join later in the year: $75 from April 15 – July 14, $50 from July 15 – October 14, $25 after October 15, 2014.
+The fee is prorated if you join later in the year: $75 from April 15 – July 14, $50 from July 15 – October 14, $25 after October 15th.

 - For credit card payments, click the “Donate Now” button on the top right of the screen.
 In the “Designation” box, write: ICWC U Travel and Certifier Database.
 Then email the information requested above with the date of your online payment.